KyleSanderson/upgraderr/README.md

   * DisableCrossseed()
       - Naive matching
   * ResultLimit(int)
-      - Limits results to process after the classification stage.
+      - Limits results to process after the classification and (optional) ResultSkip stage
+  * ResultSkip(int)
+      - Skips a defined number of results, leaving the remainder to be processed after the classification stage
   * SpaceAvailable('/my/path'), SpaceFree('/my/path'), SpaceTotal('/my/path'), SpaceUsed('/my/path')
       - Returns bytes from each respective function
   * TitleParse(string)